code.ACE

 -

-: An optimized backend that uses NEON SIMD technology for ARM processors to accelerate thegemv
+CPU Neon: An optimized backend that uses NEON SIMD technology for ARM processors to accelerate thegemvfunction. -

 -